pgxn/rfcs/text/0003-meta-spec-v2.md

 architecture: `$os-$version-$architecture`.

 If the string contains no dash, it represents only the OS.
-If it contains a single dash, the values represent the OS and the architecture.
+If it contains a single dash, the first value represents the OS and second value is a version if it starts with an integer followed by a dot and the architecture if it does not start with a digit.
 The complete list of values will be derived from the [bulid farm animals] in another RFC.
 Some likely Examples:

 *   `any`: Any platform
 *   `linux`: Any Linux